yogthos/cheatsheets/ffmpeg.md

 loop video to the length of the audio

     ffmpeg  -stream_loop -1 -i video.mp4 -i audio.mp3 -shortest -map 0:v:0 -map 1:a:0 -y out.mp4

+reduce size

+CRF parameter sets the quality and influences the file size.
+Lower values mean higher quality, and typical values are from 18 to 28.
+The default is 23.
+CRF 18 is well known for producing a (arguably) "visually lossless" result:

+    ffmpeg -i input.avi -c:v libx264 -crf 18 -preset veryslow -c:a copy out.mp4

 add text to video

     ffmpeg -i input.mp4 -vf drawtext="fontfile=/path/to/font.ttf: \